walidelnozahy/cloud/docs/public-apps/public-profiles.md

 ![ProfileDetails](https://user-images.githubusercontent.com/85096820/141496205-059b828c-a076-4cc0-9b97-6a150188d882.png)

 By default, all the apps on the Serverless Cloud are created as private.
 You will need to make the apps public or forkable in order to share them.
-Follow [these docs] (cloud/docs/public-apps/public-forkable-apps#making-an-app-public-or-forkable) to make your apps forkable.
+Follow [these docs](cloud/docs/public-apps/public-forkable-apps#making-an-app-public-or-forkable) to make your apps forkable.

 If you want to work on an existing app rather than starting from templates, you can start by forking an app from a public profile.
-Follow [these docs] (/cloud/docs/public-apps/forking-apps) to fork an app directly from a user's profile.
+Follow [these docs](/cloud/docs/public-apps/forking-apps) to fork an app directly from a user's profile.

 **Next:** [Public and Forkable Apps](cloud/docs/public-apps/public-forkable-apps)